MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/house-rules.md

 If you have feedback about the documentation you've just read for Azure Information Protection, we would love to hear from you.
 For example, if you have a clarifying question about the information that is documented, you want to report an inaccuracy in the documentation, or you can’t find the information that you need.

-Before you post your comment, make sure that it's relevant to the page where you are posting.
-These posts are public and visible to everybody.
-If your post is not relevant to the page, or it is outside the scope of our house rules (see the following list), expect it to be deleted.

-Do not use Livefyre comments and sidenotes for the following:
+To do that, in the **Feedback** section of the relevant page, select **Content feedback** to use GitHub Issues.
+If your feedback isn't about the documentation itself, select **Product feedback**, or use the following resources:

 - **Subscription questions for your organization**.
 For example, whether your existing subscriptions support a feature that you want to use, or you have questions about whether users need specific licenses and you have checked the [subscription requirements for Azure Information Protection](./get-started/requirements.md#subscription-for-azure-information-protection).
-Instead, contact your Microsoft Account Manager or [Microsoft Support](./get-started/information-support.md#to-contact-microsoft-support).
+For these types of questions, contact your Microsoft Account Manager or [Microsoft Support](./get-started/information-support.md#to-contact-microsoft-support).

 - **Technical support**.
-For example, a feature isn’t working and you have checked any requirements and followed the documentation instructions.
+For example, a feature isn’t working and you have checked the documented requirements and followed the instructions provided.
 You have also checked that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines) of the Azure Information Protection client.
-Instead, contact [Microsoft Support](./get-started/information-support.md#to-contact-microsoft-support) or use your standard support channels.
+For these technical problems, contact [Microsoft Support](./get-started/information-support.md#to-contact-microsoft-support) or use your standard support channels.
 Alternatively, engage with the community on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam).

 - **Roadmap information**.
 For example, when a new release will be available or additional functionality is planned.
 For this information, visit the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services) or ask about it on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam).
 You can also check the [UserVoice site](https://msip.uservoice.com) for Azure Information Protection and use this resource to request new features.

-- **Product feedback**.
-For example, suggestions for product improvements or a new feature.
-Instead, visit the [UserVoice site](https://msip.uservoice.com) for Azure Information Protection to propose new capabilities, vote on ideas others have posted, and see the current status as triaged by the Azure Information Protection team.
-When you request new features or vote for features, sign in with your company email address so that we can contact you for additional information.
-For general feedback, questions, and advice, engage with the community on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam).

 - **Documentation design feedback**.
 For example, you want to report a problem or request a new feature for all documentation pages on the docs.microsoft.com site.
-Instead, visit the documentation [feedback site](https://msdocs.uservoice.com/forums/364242-general-site-feedback) to post your suggestion or vote on other suggestions.
+For this feedback, visit the documentation [feedback site](https://msdocs.uservoice.com/forums/364242-general-site-feedback) to post your suggestion or vote on other suggestions.
 You might also find it useful to read [Introducing docs.microsoft.com](/teamblog/introducing-docs-microsoft-com/) to learn more about the site design and new features.

 You’ll find additional resources in [Information and support for Azure Information Protection](./get-started/information-support.md).